techgnosis/pki/readme.md

 -out rootCA.pem \
 -days 365 \

-Note - x.509 is the standard for certificates
+*Note - x.509 is the standard for certificates*

-###### make the private key for endpoint cert
+###### make the private key for domain cert
 openssl genrsa \
--out endpoint_private_key.pem 2048
+-out domain_private_key.pem 2048

-###### make the CSR for the endpoint cert
+###### make the CSR for the domain cert
 openssl req \
 -new \
--key endpoint_private_key.pem \
+-key domain_private_key.pem \
--out endpoint.csr
+-out domain.csr

-Note - the endpoint private key is not part of the cert, but it is provided to generate a public key that is part of the cert. that public key is used by clients to encrypt a symmetric key to initiate TLS
+*Note - the domain private key is not part of the cert, but it is provided to generate a public key that is part of the cert. that public key is used by clients to encrypt a symmetric key to initiate TLS*

-###### make the endpoint cert from the root cert
+###### make the domain cert from the root cert
 openssl x509 -req \
--in endpoint.csr \
+-in domain.csr \
 -CA rootCA.pem \
 -CAkey root_private_key.pem \
--out endpoint_cert.pem \
+-out domain_cert.pem \
 -days 365

-Note - the difference between the root cert and the endpoint cert is -CA to provide the root cert.
-This cert will appear in the chain and will work to verify the endpoint cert
+*Note - the difference between the root cert creation and the domain cert creation is -CA to provide the root cert.
+This cert will appear in the chain and will work to verify the domain cert*

 ###### verify the cert is from the root cert
-openssl verify -CAfile rootCA.pem endpoint_cert.pem
+openssl verify -CAfile rootCA.pem domain_cert.pem

 ###### view a cert
-openssl x509 -in endpoint_cert.pem -text -noout
+openssl x509 -in domain_cert.pem -text -noout

-###### download a cert from an endpoint
+###### view a cert from a domain
 openssl s_client \
 -servername localhost \
 -connect localhost:8081